fernando-romulo-silva/useful-commands/README.md

 Some useful terminal programs that help the author in his work life.

 # About
-This is a set of Linux useful terminal commands that help the author in his work life.
+This is a set of Linux useful terminal commands that help the author in his work life.<br />
 It's not an executable project, just a place to reminder "how to do".

 I separate it into folders: